sudogauss/containers-utils/standalone-builder/README.md

 ## Build executable

 To build executable you must configure its build system (often make or automake), choose a good compiler, etc...

+# Utils

+## Submodules

+To remove a submodule you need to:

+- Delete the relevant section from the .gitmodules file.
+- Stage the .gitmodules changes git add .gitmodules
+- Delete the relevant section from .git/config.
+- Run git rm --cached path_to_submodule (no trailing slash).
+- Run rm -rf .git/modules/path_to_submodule (no trailing slash).
+- Commit git commit -m "Removed submodule "
+- Delete the now untracked submodule files rm -rf path_to_submodule